Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

-\emph{Accuracy is lost after save/load \cite{issue1}:} Figure \ref{fig:motivatingExample} shows an issue where reloading saved weights leads to a big drop in accuracy.
+\emph{Issue \#42459 \enquote{Accuracy is lost after save/load} \cite{issue1}:} Figure \ref{fig:motivatingExample} shows an issue where reloading saved weights leads to a big drop in accuracy.
 We classified this error as \textbf{Impact: 4} as it completely changes the results of the model.
-If the user would not be careful, simply using the weights without verification, the model would return mostly incorrect predictions.
-Moreover, it is important to notice that the weights are not necessarily the first place where one would look to track in error, especially in a deeper model, as no error/warnings were thrown.
-This explains the threats of such errors and highlight the importance of multiple checking procedure when using such frameworks.
+If the user would not careful, simply using the weights without verification, the model would return mostly incorrect predictions.
+Moreover, it is important to notice that the weights are not necessarily the first place where one would look to track errors, especially in a deeper model, as no errors/warnings were thrown.
+This explains the threats of such errors and highlights the importance of multiple checking procedures when using such frameworks.

-\textbf{4.
-Wrong parameter setting:} Any bug affecting the expected parameters setting of a function or model's components fall in this category.